 \subsection{Hybrid Decision Mechanism}

-AnomaMind adopts a hybrid decision mechanism to support effective and stable inference across the coarse-to-fine detection workflow.
-The key idea is to explicitly separate general-purpose reasoning from task-specific anomaly decision learning, allowing different components of the workflow to leverage their respective strengths.
-Specifically, AnomaMind combines (i) general-purpose large language models for flexible reasoning and tool invocation, and (ii) a detection-specific anomaly decision module optimized through reinforcement learning under workflow-level feedback.
+AnomaMind adopts a hybrid decision mechanism for stable inference across the coarse-to-fine detection workflow.
+The key idea is to separate general-purpose reasoning from task-specific anomaly decision learning, allowing each component to leverage its strengths.
+Specifically, AnomaMind combines (i) general-purpose LLMs for flexible reasoning and tool invocation and (ii) a detection-specific decision module optimized through reinforcement learning with workflow-level feedback.

 \paragraph{General--Specialized Hybrid Reasoning} In AnomaMind, general-purpose LLMs are responsible for driving reasoning-intensive and structurally flexible components of the workflow.
 These components include coarse-grained interval localization based on visual perception, autonomous invocation of feature extraction and diagnostic tools, and self-reflective assessment of intermediate detection results.
 Such stages require adaptive reasoning, dynamic control flow, and the ability to integrate heterogeneous evidence, which are well supported by general-purpose models without task-specific retraining.
 By contrast, these components do not require precise anomaly decision boundaries or strong task-specific inductive biases.
 Instead of enforcing rigid prediction objectives at this level, AnomaMind leverages the expressive reasoning capability of LLMs to flexibly explore suspicious regions, construct informative evidence, and guide subsequent decision steps.
 This design avoids over-constraining early-stage reasoning and enables the workflow to adapt to diverse anomaly patterns and contextual variations.